 After I took this I got a gentle reminder that photos of the set are not allowed.
 It doesn’t show much, so that’s probably why they weren’t that perturbed.
 I think the chair is for Johnny Gilbert, the announcer.

 The set was much smaller than it looks on TV.
 The camera does an amazing job of zooming in so everything looks a lot bigger.
 There was no cameraman blocking our view, just a camera mounted on a long metal arm that went up, down and sideways.

-Alex Trebek kind of has a reputation for being (cough) a jerk, so I was curious as to how he’d be in the live setting.
-He took questions from the audience during commercial breaks and was surprisingly warm and friendly.
+Alex Trebek kind of has a reputation for being (cough) “difficult,” so I was curious as to how he’d be in the live setting.
+He took lots of questions from the audience during commercial breaks and was surprisingly warm and friendly.
 Funny too.
-For some reason that doesn’t come through the camera.
+For some reason that doesn’t come across on camera.